 Solutions and Steve Fuller, co-founder, The House

 11.25AM - 12.10PM1C.
-Skills focus: Creating a digital cultureUsing data from the latest Charity Digital Skills report and learnings from NSPCC’s recent digital transformation work, this session will look at how to
+Skills focus: The importance of digital skillsUsing data from the latest Charity Digital Skills report and learnings from NSPCC’s recent digital transformation work, this session will look at how to

-Tory Cassie, NfP business development, and James Glover, NfP solution architect, m-hance, and a charity case study
+Tory Cassie, NfP business development, and James Glover, NfP solution architect, m-hance, and Azadi Sheridan, Crohn's & Colitis.

 12.15PM - 12.50PM2B.
 Nudging people to give more onlineBy using insights from psychology, neuroscience and microeconomic theories, charities can understand more about donors’ impulsive and deliberative intentions to give.
 But how does this work for online giving?
 This session will help delegates understand how to use behavioural economics to maximise donations via websites.